Stocks rise as earnings kick off; euro firm

 In Tokyo, the Nikkei .N225 fell 0.8 percent to its lowest level since mid-February following Tuesday's sell-off on Wall Street and in Europe.

-The Fed released its “Beige Book” on U.S. regional economic conditions on Wednesday ahead of a two-day policy meeting next week.
-The anecdotal report on the U.S. economy showed moderate growth in the latter part of winter but that worries persist that rising gasoline prices could hamper growth.
+The Fed released its “Beige Book” on U.S. regional economic conditions on Wednesday ahead of its two-day policy next week.
+The Beige Book, an anecdotal report on the U.S. economy, showed moderate growth in the latter part of winter but worries persist that rising gasoline prices could hamper growth.

 In oil trading, Brent crude moved back above $120 a barrel after U.S. government data showed domestic fuel stocks fell much more than expected last week, while a decline in imports limited a rise in crude inventories.